ErpNetDocs/tech/modules/applications/mssync/home.md

 ### Error: Unauthorized or insufficient permissions

-When an error occurs, it indicates a **problem** with the permissions granted for **ERP** to access and modify resources from **Office365** and the other way around.
+When an error occurs, it indicates a **problem** with the permissions granted for **Office365** to access and modify resources from **ERP** and the other way around.

 ![picture](pictures/Home_error_01_03.png)

-To address this issue, navigate to **Service** and grant permissions by selecting **“Connect to Microsoft Entra ID”**.
+To address this issue, navigate to **Service** and grant permissions by selecting **Connect to Microsoft Entra ID**.

 For further assistance, refer to our [Service documentation](https://docs.erp.net/tech/modules/applications/mssync/service.html).

 > [!NOTE]
-> To access **Service** you need to be an administrator.
+> To access **Service**, you need to be an administrator.

 ## Sync Jobs

-Within this panel, you'll discover details about the current synchronization jobs and their related information.
+Within this panel, you'll discover details about your current synchronization jobs and their respective information.

 ![picture](pictures/Home_calendar_01_03.png)